 At times a flooding basement can be simply due to clogged gutters or plants too close to your foundation.
 Also, you need to consider the slope of the land (erosion control) directing water towards your crawlspace or basements.
 Unfinished basements need drying out too.
 That excess moisture will find a place in your hardwood floors above.

-Flooded basements are oftentimes a surprise to a Cherokee homeowner.
+Flooded basements are oftentimes a surprise to a Cobb homeowner.
 Many leave town for a nice vacation only to return home to a few inches of standing water.
 Here is a list of probable causes: toilets that get flushed as the last person is leaving.
 The toilet handle gets stuck down and something clogs the toilet.
 This situation is the most common cause of a basement flooding.
 Toilets backing up is called a sewage spill or raw sewage that needs to be cleaned up.
 Another cause is a busted water heater.
 Water heaters need to be drained annually to prevent that silt and sand from causing points of corrosion on its internal parts.
 Silt and sand attached to internal parts is where corrosion can begin.
-Cherokee County's leaky pipes can be caused by a nail hammered into a pipe during the initial construction.
+Cobb County's leaky pipes can be caused by a nail hammered into a pipe during the initial construction.
 This sometimes happen when kitchen cabinets get installed.
 Rainwater is another cause of flooded basement.
 Well drained homes are not immune to such an instance.
 A bird's nest can clog downspouts that redirect water around your home.
 Land animals can find a cozy spot to nest in a french drain after a long no-rain drought.

 SEWAGE CLEAN UP